adithya8/Deep-Trace/README.md

 An optimizer is used to offset the loss incurred due to the non-provision of future contextual frames.
 The genericness of the framework is tested by evaluating the performance on real-world time series datasets across diverse domains.
 We conducted substantial experiments that show the proposed framework outperforms the existing state-of-art methods.

+- All the code files are inside the folder `Final Bi-CLDNN`.
+-- The required functions are inside `Model_Functions.py`.
+-- The data will be uploaded to a drive and the link will be updated in this document soon.